Fr1k1/Ri-Hack-2023/README.md

    - **Chores:** Offer your skills, like wood chopping, to earn extra income while helping others.
    - **Activities:** Join events like hiking to meet new friends and stay active with like-minded individuals.

 3. **Location-Based Task Discovery:** Use our interactive map to discover tasks within your preferred radius.
 Find opportunities that match your interests and location.
+Your real-time location is default and recommended in our app.

 4. **Track Your Progress:** Keep tabs on your task history to see your completed and ongoing activities.

-Experience the holistic wellness approach with MoveMent – not just an app, but a community that supports your journey to a healthier, happier you."
+Experience the holistic wellness approach with MoveMent – not just an app, but a community that supports your journey to a healthier, happier you.

 <p>Watch the video:</p>